Voting Rules for Accurate Democracy Voting Systems. Rules Introduction Lesson Plans Workshop

 Pairwise is a Wide-Appeal Contest.

-It holds a short Red ribbon and a long Blue one.
+• Flag C has a short Red ribbon and a long Blue one.

 • If the Red ribbon gets to you, the Red policy